huyhoang167/LOGIC_DESIGN_PROJECT/README.md

 ===============================
  Description: Using the PIC18F4620 is the central processor for interfacing with LCD, DS1307, Button, and Buzzer to make a digital clock with many different functions
  ------------------------------
- This project is made by a group of 2 peope: Nguyen Huy Hoang and Ho Trong Phuc The clock has 8 mode:
+ This project is made by a team of 2 people: Nguyen Huy Hoang and Ho Trong Phuc

+ The clock has 8 mode:
  - Mode 1: Display time, data, year